 Needless to say, WordPress is no more just a blogging platform.
 According to datanyze.com,

-As ecommerce plugins like WooCommerce and WP commerce gain traction amongst the Alexa Top 1M, there is a huge demand for subsidiary plugins that are related to ecommerce business like plugins which monitor downloading of files.
+As eCommerce plugins like WooCommerce and WP Commerce gain traction amongst the Alexa Top 1M, there is a huge demand for subsidiary plugins that are related to eCommerce business like plugins that monitor downloading of files.

 Tracking Downloaded Files using plugins